-Temporary omission of rescue breaths from training during current period of high transmission rates
+Temporary omission of rescue breaths from training during high transmission rates

-The Resuscitation Council UK (RCUK) has stated that they are supportive of training providers who may wish to omit practical teaching and assessment of rescue breaths in first aid training while coronavirus transmission rates are very high.
+The Resuscitation Council UK (RCUK) has stated that they are supportive of training providers who may wish to omit practical teaching and assessment of rescue breaths in first aid training while COVID-19 transmission rates are high.

-RCUK are leaders in the field of CPR and HSE support their position on this for most First Aid at Work (FAW) and Emergency First Aid at Work (EFAW) training courses.
+RCUK are leaders in the field of CPR.
+HSE support their position on this for most First Aid at Work (FAW) and Emergency First Aid at Work (EFAW) training courses.

-This is a precautionary measure and providers who are satisfied that they are able to safely deliver practical teaching and assessment of rescue breaths may continue to do so.
+This is a precautionary measure.
+Providers who are satisfied that they can safely deliver practical teaching and assessment of rescue breaths may continue to do so.

 If an FAW or EFAW training or requalification course does not include practical teaching of rescue breaths, employers should make sure that that the training includes:

-- full training in the theory for giving rescue breaths
+- full training in the theory of giving rescue breaths

-- assurance from the training provider that the student is competent to give rescue breaths, as far as can be expected without being assessed in practice
+- assurance from the training provider that the student is competent to give rescue breaths

 HSE always strongly recommends that workplace first aiders undertake annual refresher training.
-If first aid training or requalification during the coronavirus outbreak has not included practical training and assessment for giving rescue breaths, employers should ensure that this is included in the next refresher course.
+If first aid training or requalification during the COVID-19 pandemic has not included practical training and assessment for giving rescue breaths, employers should make sure it’s included in the next refresher course.

 This guidance will be reviewed as transmission and infection rates improve.